Anna Sobolak

-Anna Helena Sobolak (née Gałczyńska; born 2 November 1979) is a Polish politician and businessperson.
-Since 2023, she is a member of the Sejm of Poland.
-Sobolak belongs to the Civic Platform.
+Anna Helena Sobolak (/pl/; née Gałczyńska, /pl/; born 2 November 1979) is a Polish politician and businessperson.
+Since 2023, she has been a member of the Sejm of Poland, representing the constituency no. 19, which consists of the city of Warsaw.
+Sobolak belongs to the Civic Coalition party, and was previously a member of the Civic Platform until 2025.

 Biography

-Anna Sobolak (née Gałczyńska) was born on 2 November 1979 in Lublin.
-She has graduated engineering from the Rzeszów University of Technology.
+Anna Sobolak (née Gałczyńska) was born on 2 November 1979 in Lublin, Poland.
+She graduated from the Rzeszów University of Technology, with a degree in engineering.
 Sobolak started her own business, and in 2006, became an owner of company Arkus.
-In 2008, she became a chairperson of the management board of a commercial law firm Kancelaria Doradztwa i Zarządzania Odpadami.
-She also worked for companies such as BASF.
-Sobolak is a co-founder and member of the Biorecykling Association.
+In 2008, she became a chairperson of the board of directors of the commercial law firm Kancelaria Doradztwa i Zarządzania Odpadami.
+Sobolak also worked for companies such as BASF.
+She is a co-founder and member of the Biorecykling Association.

-She is a member of the Civic Platform.
-In 2014, she unsuccessfully run to become councilor in the Wrocław County, and was later elected in 2018.
-In 2019, she unsuccessfully run for the Sejm of Poland.
-She was elected to the office in 2023.
+Sobolak joined the Civic Platform party.
+In 2014, she unsuccessfully ran to become councilor in the Wrocław County, and was later elected in 2018.
+In 2019, Sobolak unsuccessfully ran for a seat in the Sejm of Poland in the constituency no. 19, which consists of the city of Warsaw.
+She received 2611 (0.4%).
+She was elected to the office in 2023 with 7,675 votes (0.99%).
+In 2025, her party, the Civic Platform, was transformed into the Civic Coalition.

+Personal life

+Sobolak has three sons.
+She resides in the village of Czernica in Lower Silesian Voivodeship, Poland.